paycrest/stablecoin-rates/README.md

 ## Contributing

-We welcome contributions to the Paycrest Protocol!
+We welcome contributions to the stablecoin rates project!
 To get started, follow these steps:

 **Important:** Before you begin contributing, please ensure you've read and understood these important documents: